monteilhet/click/Kernel_vs_User.md

 Click in kernel mode uses entries in the Linux /proc filesystem in order to, among others, implement the elements' read and write handlers.

-Click kernel handlers relies on a virtual file system <tt> /click </ tt> (similar to the proc filesystem) to communicate between user space and the Linux kernel.
-Click files in the file system <tt> / click </ tt> are in read/write mode and provide the means to communicate with the kernel entities.
+Click kernel handlers relies on a virtual file system <tt> /click </tt> (similar to the proc filesystem) to communicate between user space and the Linux kernel.
+Click files in the file system <tt> /click </tt> are in read/write mode and provide the means to communicate with the kernel entities.

-When installing a new kernel configuration with click-install, it mounts the Click file system onto the /click directory.
+When installing a new kernel configuration with click-install, it mounts the Click file system onto the `/click` directory.
 Click creates a number of files under /click (or wherever you have mounted the filesystem), some read-only and some read/write (writable by the superuser).
 You control the module by writing to these files, which are called handlers.
 Every element in the current router configuration has a directory under /click.

 With the userlevel driver, you can interact with the running click configuration by using handlers.